madisongoldenlib/git-novice/index.md

 Post-workshop Survey

 {% endif %}
-Setup
-Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop.
+Setup: Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop.
 We recommend that you try to get set up before the workshop by

 Downloading and installing git
 Mac: Install git from the git website